Create custom inference models¶

 Under Model on the left, add content by dragging and dropping files or browsing.
 Alternatively, select a remote integrated repository.

 If you click Browse local file, you have the option of adding a Local Folder.
 The local folder is for dependent files and additional assets required by your model, not the model itself.
 Even if the model file is included in the folder, it will not be accessible to DataRobot unless the file exists at the root level.
 The root file can then point to the dependencies in the folder.

-You must also upload web server Scoring Code and a
+You must also upload the model requirements and a

 start_server.shfile to your model's folder unless you are pairing the model with a drop-in environment.

 You can create custom inference models that support anomaly detection problems.
 If you choose to build one, reference the DRUM template.
 (Log in to GitHub before clicking this link.)
 When deploying custom inference anomaly detection models, note that the following functionality is not supported: